 Forest Service International Foundation was recognized in 2023 by the U.S. Internal Revenue Service as a Section 509(a)(3) Supporting Organization and incorporated in 2022 as a nonprofit organization in the District of Columbia.

-Zachary (“Zac”) is the Interim Executive Director for the Forest Service International Foundation.
+Zachary (“Zac”) is the Executive Director for the Forest Service International Foundation.
 Zac brings twenty years of international program management and compliance experience to the Foundation, including three years as the United States Forest Service Office of International Program’s (USFS-IP’s) International Compliance Advisor.
 In this role with USFS-IP, Zac works directly with partner organizations to develop their operations and management capacity.
 Prior to his work with USFS-IP, Zac served as Compliance Officer and Technical Director for a legal aid program in Iraq with a large international development contractor.
 Zac has a Masters Degree in International Affairs and recently completed an international law program at Temple University.

 For thirteen years, Doug Crandall was Director of Legislative Affairs with the U.S. Forest Service, including four years as Acting Assistant Secretary for USDA Secretaries Vilsack and Perdue.
 Before that he served for eight years as Staff Director for the Subcommittee on Forests and Forest Health, with jurisdiction in the U. S. House of Representatives over legislation and oversight concerning the Forest Service and Bureau of Land Management.
 He also held roles as Vice President of the National Forest Foundation, Policy Director for the Society of American Foresters, and served on the boards of numerous forestry, conservation, industry, and community organizations.
 He spent ten years managing a lumber company in Livingston, MT, and four years on the Brazilian Amazon where he worked as a forester, float-plane pilot, and plywood mill manager.
 Doug graduated with a BS in Forestry from Oregon State University.